marstr/guid/README.md

 this file.

 # Release Notes 0.2.*
+## 0.2.1
+Added an implementation of RFC4122 version1 UUID generation.
+It is now a supported CreationStrategy.
 ## 0.2.0
 A few name changes were made, as well as setting up some mechanisms to more easily add GUID generators in the future.